bitfireAT/davx5-manual/technical_information.rst

 How DAVx⁵ handles such conflicts:

-* DAVx⁵ relies on HTTP :code:`ETag` to determine whether a resource has been changed on the server.
+* DAVx⁵ relies on HTTP ``ETag`` to determine whether a resource has been changed on the server.
 * **The server always wins.** If a local resource can't be uploaded or deleted safely because it has been modified on the server in the meanwhile, local changes are discarded and the server version is used.
 * DAVx⁵ doesn't involve the user in resolving conflicts (like asking which version shall be used) because it's supposed to run in the background silently.